inveniosoftware/docs-invenio-rdm/docs/develop/install_locally.md

 cd development-instance
 ```

+## Install for development

 To run the application locally, we will need to install it and its dependencies
 first.
-For this release, we will need to add `--pre`, since we do have to
+For this release, we need to add `--pre`, since we do have to
 install alpha releases.
 Be patient, it might take some time to build.

 !!! info "Pre-requisite: FLASK_ENV is available via invenio-cli flags"
-    You do not need to export `FLASK_ENV` anymore, just call the commands with
+    You do not need to export `FLASK_ENV` anymore.
+Just call the commands with
     `--development` or `-d`.
     To be able to modify assets and work on dependent modules, the environment
     variable `FLASK_ENV` must be set to `development`.
 This will instruct the